 News Archive

-There have been over 120 news entries with major changes since founding OpenPA in 1999.
-The table lists all changes in reverse chronological order in abbreviated form, followed by the list of all news articles as they appeared on the OpenPA site.
+OpenPA has been regularly updated since 1999.
+This table lists all changes in reverse chronological order in abbreviated form, followed below by all news articles as they appeared on the OpenPA site.

 Subject | Date |